jts550/MemN2N_Experiments/README.md

 # MemN2N_Experiments
-Class project for DS-GA 1008 at NYU to investigate ways to improve MemN2N performance on bAbI tasks
+Class project for DS-GA 1008 at NYU to investigate ways to improve MemN2N performance on bAbI tasks.
+Baseline code is from https://github.com/nmhkahn/MemN2N-pytorch.

 **Test accuracy**